Wearing my Unbound Merino leggings on a hike in San Francisco, in front of the Golden Gate Bridge. ©KettiWilhelm2022

 You can use the discount code TILTEDMAP for 10% off your Unbound Merino order.
 (They make clothing in small lots that usually sell out within a few months, so they don’t often do additional sales beyond this discount.)

 I published the first version of this review October 26, 2022.
-Unbound Merino has since made significant updates to their women’s line – so I fully updated this review in July, 2023.
-I’ve now been wearing their original collection for about a year, and the new items for 4 months.
-That’s given me enough time for a realistic test, and what you’ll hopefully find to be a genuinely useful review of Unbound Merino’s travel clothing!
+Unbound Merino has since made significant updates to their women’s line – so I fully updated this review in July, 2023, and am continuing to add notes on 2024 updates, when they’re needed.
+I’ve now been wearing their original collection for about two years, and have added new items from the 2023 and 2024 collections.
+That’s given me enough time for a very realistic test, and what you’ll hopefully find to be a genuinely useful review of Unbound Merino travel clothing!

 Unbound Merino’s Philosophy: Style without the push of Fashion